 5. Use the website often!
-When you use the website, you can find many information (like you’re viewing right now) such as upcoming events, CPR news, if mascots are currently online, contests, and many other things.
+When you use the website, you can find a lot of information (like you’re viewing right now) such as upcoming events, CPR news, if mascots are currently online, contests, and many other things.
 The RPF website can keep you up-to-date on things.
-Click here to go to the “Website” section to learn more about the website.

 III: Battle Guide

-These tactics are performed as a defense (standing still in formation) or attacking by a type of bombing (going across the room using the ordered emote repeatedly).
+These tactics are performed as a defense (standing still in formation) or attacking by a type of bomb (moving around the room using the ordered emote repeatedly).
 Rewritten’s parties might have its own exclusive emote tactic that we may use during an event.

 Emote Hotkey Reference